How to Use the STAR Method for Interview Questions

 ---|

-At my last job, my coworker needed to miss work for some time, and their project was left unfinished and without a manager.
-My supervisor instructed me to take on the project, and with no leniency on the deadline, I had days to complete a project that originally should have taken several weeks.
+At my last job, my coworker needed to miss work for some time, and their project needed a manager.
+My supervisor instructed me to take on the project, and with no leniency on the deadline, I had days to complete a project that initially should have taken several weeks.
 I requested and was granted reduced weekly goals, giving me more time to finish the special project.
-As far as my weekly goals, I was able to delegate them out to teammates.
+As far as my weekly goals, I could delegate them to teammates.
 With my reduced goals, I dedicated more time to the special project.
 This allowed me to finish it on time and with complete accuracy.
 My supervisor appreciated my attitude and drive, and I was given several more projects after that, along with an eventual promotion and pay raise. |

 5. Have you ever dealt with a sticky situation involving another department?